askonomm/lava/README.md

 # Bloggo

-A blog-oriented static site generator.
+A blog-oriented static site generator that supports static content in the form of Markdown files as well as dynamic content in the form of Mustache templates, allowing you to create flexible websites.

 - [Installation](#installation)
   - [Linux](#linux)